couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/getting-started.markdown

 **Installing Couchbase Server**

 Get the [latest
-Couchbase Server 2.5](http://couchbase.com/download) release and install it.
+Couchbase Server](http://couchbase.com/downloads) release and install it.

 As you follow the download instructions and setup wizard, make sure you install the **beer-sample** default bucket.
 It contains beer and brewery sample data, which you use with the examples.

-If you already have Couchbase Server 2.5 but do not have the **beer-sample** bucket installed, open the Couchbase Web Console and select **Settings > Sample Buckets**.
+If you already have Couchbase Server 2.5 (or later) but do not have the **beer-sample** bucket installed, open the Couchbase Web Console and select **Settings > Sample Buckets**.
 Select the **beer-sample** checkbox, and then click **Create**.
 A notification box in the upper-right corner disappears when the bucket is ready to use.